ogusarenko/mke-docs/content/dev/configuration/MKE 4k child clusters/backup-and-restore-options.md

        kubectl apply -f mkechildconfig.yaml
        ```

-Refer to [Backup and restore](../../../configuration/backup-restore/) for more detail.
+Refer to [Backup and restore](../../../configuration/backup-restore/) for more details.